 This budget assumes that Oakland's economic growth will continue at a stable pace over the next two years.
-We are currently in the longest economic expansionary period in U.S. history.
-It has been more than 10 years since the National Bureau of Economic Research declared an end to the Great Recession in June 2009.
+We are currently in one of the longest economic expansionary periods in U.S. history; it has been nearly 10 years since the National Bureau of Economic Research declared an end to the Great Recession in June 2009.
 While this budget does not make a prediction about a recession, it underscores our need to prepare for an economic downturn.
-In doing so, this budget limits the use of one-time resources for ongoing expenditures and does not utilize reserve funding.
+In doing so, this budget limits the use of one-time resources for ongoing expenditures and does not dip into reserves.
 The City must continue to exercise budgetary discipline to secure Oakland's long-term financial health.